 To maintain them, simply wash once per month with cold water and allow to air dry for 24 hours.

-Beyond that, the only part to maintain is the battery.
-In the case of the Dyson V8, you can expect it to last 2’ish years (warranty will cover it within the first 2 years).
+The other big difference here is the battery.
+In the case of the Dyson V8, you can expect it to last 3-6’ish years (warranty will cover it within the first 2 years).
 Our cost estimate is based on replacing it every 4 years.

 The Dyson V10 is another story.
 Dyson’s founder, James Dyson, has been quoted saying the V10’s battery will last 15 years.